 Must-try food & drink at the Ramadan Night Markets

-Lakemba’s Ramadan Night Markets run from dusk – coinciding with iftar, the evening meal eaten by Muslims to break their fast – until 3am during Ramadan.
-Eat and drink your way through this annual event with our top picks below.
+Attracting over 1.4 million people in 2023, Lakemba’s Ramadan Night Markets are an enchanting culinary journey.
+Running from dusk until 3am from Thursday to Sunday during Ramadan, eat and drink your way through this annual event with our top picks below.

 Destination NSW